center-key/fetch-json/README.md

 ```
 Pass in a function to use a custom logger or pass in `false` to disable logging.

-The default output looks like:
+The default console output looks like:<br>
 `2018-09-12T07:20:12.372Z – "GET" – "https://api.nasa.gov/planetary/apod"`

 #### Text to JSON